 1851 Nov 4 - Royal Vauxhall Gardens, Rotunda Theatre, London, England ~ Hiram Franklin, (from Cincinnatti) 1st appearance in England of the Great American Rider with Mons.
 F. Populaire. ref; The Era, BNA.

-1852 Apr 5 to 16 - The Great American Equestrian Company ~ Pablo Fangue's Amphitheatre, York Hotel, Nicolson Street, Edinburgh, Scotia., Will open on Monday 5th April 1852.
-Messrs, Welch, Hernandez & Co., Proprietors of the Great American Equestrian Establishment beg respectfully to intimate to the Nobility, Gentry & Citizens of Edinburgh, that, in consequence of the courtesy of Mr. Pablo Fanque, they will have the opportunity, before commencing their season in Birmingham, of appearing in the Nicolson Street Amphitheatre.
-For a short season of positively only twelve nights.
-The splendid Practicle Illustrations of the Art of Horsemanship will introduce the following celebrity Performers:- The Incomparable Horseman Herdandez, The Wonder of the World; Mr. Eaton Stone, The Distinguished Indian Horseman of the Camanches; Mr Hiram Franklin The Great Aerial Evolutionist with Young Franklin 'a young boy who displayed a strangely serpentine elasticity of body'; Mr. Arthur Nelson, The Musical Momas; ref Edinburgh Evening Courant, BNA.
+1852 Apr ~ York Hotel, Nicolson Street, Edinburgh, Scotland - The Great American Equestrian Company will open on Monday 5th April.
+Messrs.
+Welsh, Hernandez and Co, proprietors of the Great American Equestrian Establishment beg respectfully to intimate to the Nobility, Gentry and Citizens of Edinburgh, that in consequence of the courtesy of Mr. Pablo Fanque, they will have the opportunity, before commencing their season in Birmingham, of appearing for a short season of twelve nights only.
+The splendid Practicle Illustrations of the Art of Horsemanship will introduce the following celebrity performers:- The Incomparable Horseman Hernandez, the Wonder of the World; Mr. Eaton Stone, the Distinguished Indian Horseman of the Camanches; Mr. Hiram Franklin, the Great Aerial Evolutionist with Young Franklin, 'a young boy who displayed a strangely serpentine elasticity of body'; Mr. Arthur Barnes, the Musical Momas. ref; Edinburgh Eveing Courant, BNA.

 1852 May 3 - Welch, Hernandez & Co's American Circus & Mammoth Marquee, with talented Company of American Equestrians, including world renowned Hernandez, Hiram Franklin, Eaton Stone etc., Grand Procession at 11 o'Clock at Exeter, Monday & Tuesday May 31st & June 1st; Sidmouth, 2nd; Lyme Regis, 3rd; Bridport, 4th; Weymouith, 5th. ref; The Era, BNA.